addyfu/vibe-check/README.md

 Ever had that moment when:
 - 😱 You accidentally deleted a file
-- 🤦 You lost code changes before committing
+- 🤦 Forgot to commit even when you have Git
-- 🔄 Cursor crashed and you lost unsaved work
+- 🔄 Cursor crashed or deleted your files
+- 🧪 Did a quick POC without setting up Git
-- 🤷 You want to see "how did I do this last week?"
+- 💡 Want to see "how did I do this last week?"

 **Vibe Check has your back!** Cursor automatically saves versions of your files as you code.
-This extension lets you access that hidden history.
+This extension lets you access that hidden history - no Git required!

 ---